zhouLion/doc.fedml.ai/docs/open-source/api/api-deploy.md

 :::tip
-If you do not indicate `master_ids` and `worker_ids`, and `local` is `False`, it will automatically deploy the model card to GPU cloud node(s) / cluster using FedML®Launch.
+If you do not indicate `master_ids` and `worker_ids`, and `local` is `False`, it will automatically deploy the model card to GPU cloud node(s) / cluster using FedML® Launch.
 :::

 **Returns**